mycostech/baremetal/README.md

 # BareMetal Telemetry - An Angular5 Telemetry Starter backed by HarperDB

+This is the repository for the Medium article [Angular 5 with HarperDB](https://medium.com/@intransitvita/baremetal-a-simple-telemetry-monitor-with-angular-5-and-harperdb-355984b6cdf2)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.
 It prototypes an Angular 5 telemetry application backed by HarperDB, a NoSQL/SQL database.

 ## Installing the database